Rob0xFF/MiniCompleteTankLight/README.md

 While soldering, the CHR bridge must be left open, if a non rechargable CR2032 battery is used.
 It should be closed to allow charging if the LIR2032 accumulator is used.
 Charging is then controlled via U5.

 The Atmega microcontroller should be preloaded with the Arduino bootloader before soldering.
-Nevertheless, ISP is possible via a pogo pin ISP adaptor.
+Nevertheless, in system programming is possible via a pogo pin ISP adaptor and a programmer.

 ## BOM